Scott-Vogelius element and iterated penalty method for inhomogeneous Dirichlet boundary conditions: Mixed methods for inhomogeneous Dirichlet boundary conditions

 \subsection{The fluid equations}

-For given $f\in H^{-1}(\Omega)^d$, $g \in \Hsim$ and kinematic viscosity coefficient $\nu>0$, we want to find $u \in \Hsim$ and $p \in \Lmeanfree (\Omega)$ such that
+For given $F\in H^{-1}(\Omega)^d$, $g \in \Hsim$ and kinematic viscosity coefficient $\nu>0$, we want to find $u \in \Hsim$ and $p \in \Lmeanfree (\Omega)$ such that

 The requirement~$g \in \Hsim$ is needed for the compatibility with the fact that $\divergence (u) = 0$ and $\tr(u) = \tr(g)$ in view of~\eqref{eq:compatibility}.
-In fact, it would suffice to require that the trace of $g$ is in $H^{1/2}(\partial \Omega)^d $ and that its normal component is mean-free, since an extension is known to exist.
+In fact, it would suffice to require that the trace of $g$ is in $H^{1/2}(\partial \Omega)^d $ and that its normal component is mean-free, since an extension is known to exist, cf. Lemma~\ref{lem:extension_op} below.

-Let us introduce the weak formulation of~\eqref{eq:Stokes}, where we denote by $\skp{f}{v}$ for both the integral $\int_{\Omega} f v \dx$ and the duality relation between $H^{-1}(\Omega)^d$ and $H^1_0(\Omega)^d$.
+Let us introduce the weak formulation of~\eqref{eq:Stokes}, where we denote by $\skp{F}{v}$ for both the integral $\int_{\Omega} F v \dx$ and the duality relation between $H^{-1}(\Omega)^d$ and $H^1_0(\Omega)^d$.